 - The Classics Cruisin’ Boat Show is always a great time!
 You can catch them at a number of places across the lake or watch them cruise!
 It’s always fun to see.
 They even have activities for kids, like coloring their very own wood boats to set sail.

 - Join a Regatta like this one for Cobalt (I’m sure there are many more!)

 and grab a drink while listening to live music at Parrot’s Pavilion Tiki Bar.
 You can enjoy games and cocktails waterside.
 You’ll often find live music, but you’ll always find a good time.
 Go ahead and pull up a swing at the bar!

 Look for Seashells

 While nestled in the middle of the country, you can find an abundance of seashells along the shoreline!
 One of our favorite spots to collect is along the shoreline at Hideaway Marina, but you’ll often find them on the islands as well!

 A few of the Marinas have well curated boutiques filled with great gifts, swimwear and more.
-State Park Marina and Hideaway Marina are two of my favorites, but they all have a little something to offer!
+State Park Marina, Hideaway Marina and Campbell Point are favorites, but they all have a little something to offer!

 - State Park Marina